EricaB0123/mongodb-dba-project-express-api-docker/README.md

 - Build a containerised MongoDB environment using Docker
 - Connect and manage MongoDB using VS Code MongoDB extension
 - Design collections and insert sample documents
-- Implement CRUD operations via a Node.js API (in progress)
+- Implement CRUD operations via a Node.js API
 - Demonstrate indexing and aggregation pipelines (planned)
 - Deploy a cloud version using MongoDB Atlas (planned)